1980 Atlantic hurricane season: Tropical Depression Six

 A tropical wave exited the west coast of Africa and emerged into the Atlantic Ocean on August 22.
-The system developed into Tropical Depression Six, while centered to the west of Cape Verde at 0000 UTC on August 25.
+The system developed into Tropical Depression Six, while centered to the west of Cape Verde at 00:00 UTC on August 25.
 The depression tracked westward with minimal intensification.
-By 1800 UTC on August 26, the depression reached 35 mph (55 km/h) and did not strengthen further.
+By 18:00 UTC on August 26, the depression reached 35 mph (55 km/h) and did not strengthen further.
 On the following day, the depression curved northwestward and slowly began to weaken.
 The depression degenerated into a tropical wave while well northeast of Puerto Rico on August 29.
 The remnants of Tropical Depression Six continued westward and interacted with a low-pressure system over Florida.
 Eventually, the system developed into Tropical Depression Eight on September 4, which later became Tropical Storm Danielle.

 Hurricane Georges

 On August 28, a tropical wave emerged into the Atlantic off the west coast of Africa.
-At 0000 UTC on September 1, the system developed into Tropical Depression Seven, while centered roughly midway between the Lesser Antilles and the west coast of Africa.
+At 00:00 UTC on September 1, the system developed into Tropical Depression Seven, while centered roughly midway between the Lesser Antilles and the west coast of Africa.
 Sixteen hours later, the National Hurricane Center initiated advisories on the depression.
 The depression tracked westward in the trade winds during the following three days, without any intensification.
 After curving northwestward an Air Force reconnaissance flight found little evidence of a closed circulation, while satellite imagery also showed a disorganized and elongated cloud pattern on September 4.
-As a result, it was determined that the depression degenerated into a tropical disturbance at 0600 UTC on that day.
-However, the National Hurricane Center did not discontinue advisories until 2200 UTC.
+As a result, it was determined that the depression degenerated into a tropical disturbance at 06:00 UTC on that day.
+However, the National Hurricane Center did not discontinue advisories until 22:00 UTC.

 On September 5, satellite imagery suggested a surface circulation had developed, possibly due to interaction with a cold low.
-As a result, the system regenerated into a subtropical depression at 1200 UTC on that day, while centered about 360 mi southwest of Bermuda.
+As a result, the system regenerated into a subtropical depression at 12:00 UTC on that day, while centered about 360 mi southwest of Bermuda.
 Ten hours later, the National Hurricane Center resumed advisories on the subtropical depression.
 While the subtropical depression was curved northeastward, it strengthened and acquired tropical characteristics.
-At 0000 UTC on September 7, the subtropical depression became Tropical Storm Georges.
+At 00:00 UTC on September 7, the subtropical depression became Tropical Storm Georges.
 The storm continued to intensify while tracking northeastward and was upgraded to a hurricane about 24 hours after becoming a tropical storm.
 Simultaneously, Georges attained its peak intensity with winds of 80 mph (130 km/h) and a minimum pressure of 993 mbar.
-However, later that day, Georges transitioned into an extratropical cyclone near Cape Race, Newfoundland.
+However, later on September 8, Georges transitioned into an extratropical cyclone near Cape Race, Newfoundland.
 While bypassing Newfoundland, Georges dropped light rainfall, with amounts under 1 in of precipitation.